 However, that doesn’t mean that you should quit your job out of fear of being harassed or discriminated against in the workplace.
 There are certain steps you can take to ensure that your employer’s sexual harassment policies protect you.

 Before we review what kind of sexual harassment policies U.S. employers are legally required to adopt, let’s define what is sexual harassment.

 There are two types of sexual harassment at work.
-The first type is harassment – when, typically, the employer is male and the employee is female – involves an employer asking an employee or job applicant to perform a sex act or other sexual favors in return for promotion or other employment benefits.
+The first type is harassment – when, typically, the employer is male and the employee is female – involves an employer asking an employee or job applicant to perform a sex act or other sexual favors in return for a promotion or other employment benefits.

 The second type of sexual harassment is any form of sexual misconduct or inappropriate behavior in the workplace that causes a “hostile work environment,” when an employee – who is victim, and in most cases is a woman – is unable to do her job.

-Our best sexual harassment attorneys in Riverside explain that this type of harassment in the workplace typically involves an employer, co-worker, supervisor or any other person of the opposite sex making unsolicited sexual advances, inappropriately touching or sexually harassing a female employee physically, verbally or in a written form.
+Our best sexual harassment attorneys in Riverside explain that this type of harassment in the workplace typically involves an employer, co-worker, supervisor, or any other person of the opposite sex making unsolicited sexual advances, inappropriately touching, or sexually harassing a female employee physically, verbally or in a written form.

 An employer in Riverside or elsewhere in California is required to adopt the following policies to prevent and handle sexual harassment in the workplace:

 In order to spot sexual misconduct and inappropriate behavior in the workplace, our Riverside sexual harassment attorney at JML Law has outlined the most common examples of this type of harassment in the U.S.: